 Change happens so rapidly in marketing that it’s already becoming old news, but the truth is beginning to dawn on every business: the Internet has officially become a mobile-first environment.
 In this new world, it’s critical to know how to use mobile marketing to generate leads.
-These four tips will ensure you’ve got a winning strategy:
+These four mobile lead generation tips will ensure you’ve got a winning strategy:

 1. Don’t Make Assumptions; Use Google’s Mobile–Friendly Test

 You’ve finally got your website set up for mobile.
 Your next step: move on to the next project, right?
 Not so fast.
 Double-check that everything is perfectly optimized for mobile by running your site through the free service of Google’s Mobile Friendly Test.
 You simple paste your url into the box, and Google does the rest.
 It comes back with a general response — i.e. “Awesome!
 This Page is Mobile-Friendly,” for example, and then it lists resource (if any) that Googles robots had to block in the mobile version of the site.

 2. Make a Lead Generation Form That’s Mobile-Friendly

 - Feature drop-down lists